swissi2000/Test/docs/smoothingProfile.md

 * -1   will use the currently active Smoothing Profile
 * 0    will turn off Smoothing
-* 1-99 to activate that Smoothing Profile
+* 1-99 to activate Smoothing Profile 1-99

 The Post Processor will add a *G64* command like this: